 Drata validates that AWS S3 bucket access logging is enabled on the AWS CloudTrail S3 bucket.
 S3 Bucket Access Logging generates a log that contains access records for each request made to your S3 bucket.
-An access log record contains details about the
+An access log record contains details about the request, such as the request type, the resources specified in the request worked, and the time and date the request was processed.
+It is recommended that bucket access logging be enabled on the CloudTrail S3 bucket.

-By enabling S3 bucket logging on target S3 buckets, it is possible to capture all events
+By enabling S3 bucket logging on target S3 buckets, it is possible to capture all events which may affect objects within any target buckets.
+Configuring logs to be placed in a separate bucket allows access to log information which can be useful in security and incident response workflows.

 ASSOCIATED DRATA CONTROL